 Kitchen Exhaust Inspections

 The kitchen exhaust inspections process is outlined in the NFPA 96 Codes.
 The codes require hood cleaning businesses to examine the complete kitchen exhaust system and fill out an inspection document.
 Both kitchen exhaust system cleaning reports and kitchen exhaust system inspection reports are expected to be kept on record by the qualified companies for a term of 3 years.
-If there is a fire in the kitchen area exhaust system these records can be court ordered to be supplied by the company that carried out the cleaning/ inspection to the court or AHJ “Authority Having Jurisdiction"?Wise companies supply and keep a log of pictures for each cleaning and inspection that they execute due to this reality.
-Here at A1SCS, we keep a virtual record of all after service reports, FLRA"s and other pertinent information that you may require down the road all stored on our private server VOR.
-You can read more about VOR here.
+If there is a fire in the kitchen area exhaust system these records can be court ordered to be supplied by the company that carried out the cleaning/ inspection to the court or AHJ “Authority Having Jurisdiction”?Wise companies supply and keep a log of pictures for each cleaning and inspection that they execute due to this reality.
+Here at A1SCS, we keep a virtual record of all after service reports, FLRA’s and other pertinent information that you may require down the road.

 Kitchen Exhaust Inspections Process